DhakirAB7/markdown-playground/hello.md

 your local repositiory is located on your computer the remote is on Github.com

 **What happens when you fetch?**
+You add changes from the Remote to the local without committing them.

 **What happens when you pull changes/commits?**
 Pull request is how users request for changes to be made on the main site.
 This means that one pulls commits from the remote to the local.